IT IS OFFICIAL!

 Go to the web site below and in the search window on the left side of the page, enter "NVP [x]" as shown in the example image here.

-We do not suggest these changes lightly or alone.
+We did not suggest these changes lightly or alone.
 Court customers have a voice in the process.

-The Maricopa County Justice Courts will plan two or more public meetings this Summer to present this formally to the public and to take your questions.
-These public meetings will be virtual on either the Microsoft Teams or Zoom platform.
-Once we have those scheduled, you will see times and dates here plus a link to register.
-You will be able to attend by computer, tablet, or phone.
-We may add an in-person component if we find it necessary.
+The Maricopa County Justice Courts held two public meetings this summer to present this formally to the public and to take your questions.
+These public meetings were virtual on the Microsoft Teams platform to facilitate attendance by computer, tablet, or smart phone.
+These meetings were: